dustinpfister/blog_posts/_posts/threejs-vector3-lerp.md

 ```

 ## 4 - Using the apply Euler method with lerp and add as well with lines

+Another cool method of the [Vector3 class is the apply Euler method](/2021/06/18/threejs-vector3-apply-euler/), and speaking of the apply Euler method there is also the [Euler class as well](/2021/04/28/threejs-euler/).

 ```js
 (function () {